dojo/widgets/src/time-picker/README.md

 # @dojo/widgets/time-picker widget

-Dojo 2's `TimePicker` widget provides a form control that allows users to manually enter a time or select a valid time from a dropdown of options.
+Dojo's `TimePicker` widget provides a form control that allows users to manually enter a time or select a valid time from a dropdown of options.
 The non-native option wraps the `ComboBox` widget.

 ## Features